 It’s always been said that we all are mirrors of each other.
 “Because we are all mirrors for each other, analyzing the people in our lives uncovers a lot about ourselves.
 It’s easy to see the traits we don’t like in others.
 It’s more difficult to realize that we possess those same qualities.
 Remember, the habits, attitudes and behaviours of others are closely linked to our own unconscious and unresolved issues.”
 (This quote it’s taken from Egoic Living).
 Which means that when we are looking too long it’s also a reason for us to ask ourselves, why are we doing that?

-In the search of my true self I’ve been going through many disillusions and disappointments.
+In the search of my true self I’ve been going through many disappointments.
 Especially when it comes to people I met the last years.
 People I thought to be my allies but later I discovered to be my enemies.
 Or just people that said they loved me and now they hate me.
 I don’t even know if that’s true, but I can feel it.
 And why do they have this kind of strong negative feelings towards me?
 Then, I think back to that quote and I understand.

 Because, after all, when we are looking too much outside ourselves almost everything we encounter is what we don’t want to see.
 What we don’t like.

 One thing I learned during this time was to be more confident about myself.
 The second one, and a really important one, is to be careful with who do you trust, who you let in into your life.
 Of course, this is something really tricky, because you never know in the beginning until later if a person will be a great treasure or a curse in your life.
 That’s the eternal ‘trial & error’ we all need to go through.

 In my case it was so obvious that I needed to be more careful and reserved with some people.
 This sort of people, you know, who are constantly looking into your life trying to see you fall.
 I don’t know why that is.
 I think it comes from a lack within themselves.